 Beehive Ginger Uses

 Beehive ginger is available in several colors.
-Chocolate beehive ginger is indeed chocolate in hue while Yellow beehive ginger is yellow with splashes of red.
-Also available is Pink Maraca, which has a reddish-pink lower bract area topped with gold.
-Pink Maraca is a smaller variety, topping out at only around 4-5 feet tall and can be grown, with adequate cold weather protection, as far north as zone 8.
+Chocolate beehive ginger is indeed chocolate in hue while yellow beehive ginger is yellow with splashes of red.
+Also available is Pink Maraca, which has a reddish pink lower bract area topped with gold.
+Pink Maraca is a smaller variety, topping out at only around 4 to 5 feet (1-1.5 m.) tall and can be grown, with adequate cold weather protection, as far north as zone 8.

-Golden Scepter is a tall variety of beehive ginger that can grow from between 6-8 feet tall with a gold tone changing to a reddish hue as the bract matures.
+Golden Scepter is a tall variety of beehive ginger that can grow from between 6 and 8 feet (2 m.) tall with a gold tone changing to a reddish hue as the bract matures.
 Like Pink Maraca, it is also a bit more cold tolerant and can be planted in zone 8.
 Singapore Gold is also another golden beehive variety that can be planted in zone 8 or higher.